Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

-Figure~\ref{fig:2}(b) shows the variation in the dimensionless droplet diameter ($D^{*}=D_\mathrm d/W_\mathrm c$) with increasing $Ca_\mathrm c$.
-As has been found in numerous previous studies \citep{Nie2008}, increasing $Ca_\mathrm c$ results in a decrease in diameter.
-For the present device and conditions, $D^{*}$ is seen to decrease as $Ca_c^{-1/3}$.
-This decrease in droplet diameter is due to the fact that with an increase in $Q_\mathrm{c}$ or $\lambda$, the shearing effects increase, leading to more rapid thinning of the neck.
-The decrease in the pinch-off time (figure~\ref{fig:2}(c)) with increasing $\lambda$ is consistent with this explanation.
-Before pinch-off, the non-dimensional length of the droplet, $L^*_\mathrm{drop}(=L_\mathrm{drop}/W_\mathrm{c})$, is seen to increase monotonically.
-Post pinch-off, the droplet length decreases rapidly toward a fixed length in the stable state.
-Furthermore, it can be seen from figure~\ref{fig:2}(d) that the neck width ($L^* =L_\mathrm{lig}/W_\mathrm c$) initially decreases linearly, but the final slope remains identical for all values of $\lambda$, suggesting a capillary dominated break-up, independent of the value of $Q_\mathrm c$.
-Hence, the pinch-off can be understood as comprising of two stages; the initial stage is dependent on $\lambda$ i.e., the drag, and the second stage is capillary dominated.
+Figure~\ref{fig:2}(c) shows the variation in the dimensionless droplet diameter ($D^{*}=D_\mathrm d/W_\mathrm n$) and $t_\mathrm{pinch}$ with increasing $Ca_\mathrm c$ and $\varphi$.
+As has been found in previous studies \citep{Nie2008}, increasing $Ca_\mathrm c$ results in a decrease in diameter.
+For the present device and conditions, $D^{*}$ is seen to decrease as $Ca_c^{-1/3}$ (similar to what was observed by \citet{lee_role_2009}).
+This decrease in droplet diameter is due to the fact that with an increase in $Q_\mathrm{c}$ or $\varphi$, the shearing effects increase, leading to more rapid thinning of the neck.
+A faster thinning implies less volume accumulation and hence smaller droplets.
+The decrease in $t_\mathrm{pinch}$ (figure~\ref{fig:2}(c, d)) with increasing $\varphi$ is consistent with this explanation.
+It should to be noted that the dimensionless droplet length $L^*_\mathrm{drop}(=L_\mathrm{drop}/W_\mathrm{n})$ in ~\ref{fig:2}(d) is plotted against $t^*$ that is defined from the point where the dimensionless ligament width $W_\mathrm{lig}^*$ $\approx 0.4$ (figure~\ref{fig:2}(e)).
+This reference ($W_\mathrm{lig}^*\approx 0.4$) comes from an experimental limitation i.e., smaller field of view when recording at 25000 Hz to capture the ligament dynamics as mentioned in section~\ref{exp setup}.